 Out on the range, the SBA3 was awesome.
 Having that length adjustment is great.
 Extremely convenient.
 I was able to collapse it down for transport then quickly move it between positions for bracing inside of my forearm, on my cheek, and on my shoulder.

 Well-designed and well-made, the SBA3 fits precisely on the receiver extension and locks securely into each adjustment hole.
-It’s simple, comfortable, adds QD sockets where I like ’em, and just flat-out works for the ways I prefer to use a pistol stabilizing brace.
+It’s simple, comfortable, adds QD sockets where I like ’em for a third point of contact, and just flat-out works for the ways I prefer to use a pistol-stabilizing brace.

 Includes 7075 mil-spec carbine receiver extension

 Fits: any firearm that accepts an AR-15 receiver extension

 Weight: 6.75 ounces

 Max Width: 1.8 inches

 Color: BLK (black), FDE (Flat Dark Earth), ODG (Olive Drab Green) and Stealth Gray